volodymyrprokopyuk/kotlin-sdp/README.md

     - Run stage launches the app/service in an environment
 1. **Processes**.
 Execute the app as one or more stateless, share-nothing processes
     - Any data that needs to persist must be stored in a stateful backing service
-    - Process memory and filesystem can be used only as a temporary cache
+    - Process memory and file system can be used only as a temporary cache
     - Every app/service process should be idempotent
 1. **Port binding**.
 Export services via port binding + protocol
     - Avoid executing apps/services inside a web server container (Tomcat, Apache